childhood and adult life, dreams are known to affect our

 keeps her legs still.

-- When you hold your little one while she drifts off, for example after feeding, hold
+When you hold your little one while she drifts off, for example after feeding,

-If she continues to wake up frequently, you may consider
+If she continues to wake up frequently, and your baby has the right age for it to be safe, consider

 Niedermeyer E., Da Silva F.L. - Lippincott Williams & Wilkins,